 Very little babies can be difficult to put to sleep on their back because they are still in the foetal position, with their backs in a concave position.
 However, it really helps to protect them from SIDS to put them to sleep on their back.
 If you are struggling, it can help to tuck them into their cot, Moses basket or sleeping space snugly, especially around their hips and legs, to help them to feel secure and sleep on their backs.

 Babies that are put to sleep on their fronts or sides are at increased risk of SIDS.
 If you notice your baby is on their side or front and asleep, gently put them back on their backs.
 However, in older babies that can roll from their front to their back and back again, you can leave them to change positions at night.

 Since our hunter-gatherer origins, babies have shared a sleeping space with their mums.
 Today babies sometimes share their parents’ bed at night time.
 Co-sleeping has pros and cons that you need to be aware of.

 The Infant Sleep Information Service (ISIS) is funded by Economic and Social Research Council and managed by Professor Helen Ball and the Durham University Parent-Infant Sleep Lab.
 ISIS has a strong evidence base with an interest in supporting breastfeeding with senior representatives from La Leche League, NCT, and UNICEF UK Baby Friendly Initiative.

 ISIS report that bringing a baby into an adult bed (bed-sharing) is common with around half of all babies in the UK have slept in their parents’ bed by the time they are 12 weeks old.
-Several studies have found an increased risk of SIDS for babies who sleep with parents and official advice discourages bed-sharing when it can be dangerous.
+Official advice says it is important parents are fully informed about the risks of co-sleeping and situations where it may not be the safest choice.

 However, ISIS has attempted to investigate SIDS studies to try and tease apart when bed sharing is a risk factor for SIDS.
 Here is what they report.